st-bert/learn-microservices/modules/containerization/slides/4 - Container orchestration.md

 # Docker Compose Overview
 Docker Compose is a powerful tool that allows us to define and manage multi-container Docker applications.
 It is particularly useful when working with microservice ecosystems, as it enables the easy launch and coordination of multiple containers simultaneously.
 With Compose, we can configure networking, define infrastructure as code, and also address scalability requirements.

-## `docker-compose.yml`
-The Compose file is the heart of Docker Compose, it consists of a YAML file (`docker-compose.yml`) that allows to define an application ecosystem including services, networking, disk space and more.

-The `docker-compose.yaml` file follows a hierarchical structure by the use of indentations.
+The `docker-compose.yaml` file is the heart of Docker Compose, it is a YAML file that allows to define an application ecosystem including services, networking, disk space and more.
+It follows a hierarchical structure by the use of indentations.

 - **services**: Defines the containers of the application, each service represents a container.
   - **[service-name]**: Name of the single service, the choice is at our discretion.
     - **image**: Specifies the image to use for the service.